Everything has a hierarchy or ranking, from your workplace to the church, and even Nigeria’s citizenship.

 The President

-The President is the first citizen in every country, including Nigeria.
+The President serves as the first citizen in every country, and Nigeria isn’t left out.

-He also occupies the highest position, The Grand Commander of the Federal Republic of Nigeria (GCFR), and the Commander in Chief of the Nigerian Armed Forces.
-The president’s family is the first in the country.
+He also occupies the highest position, The Grand Commander of the Federal Republic of Nigeria (GCFR), as well as the Commander in Chief of the Nigerian Armed Forces.
+The president’s family is regarded as the first in the country.

 The Vice President

 The Vice President is the second citizen of Nigeria.
-He serves as the ‘substitute president’ in case the president enters a horrible predicament, like death.
+He serves as the ‘substitute president’ in case the president-elect is incapacitated or, in a worst-case scenario, dead.

 Think of it like football players substituting in a match.

-The Vice President’s title is the Grand Commander of Order of the Niger (GCON).
-Note that the same rules and regulations apply to the state level.
+The Vice President’s title is Grand Commander of the Order of the Niger (GCON).
+Note that the same rules and regulations apply at the state level.

 Senate President

-The 1999 constitution permits the Senate President to take over if the Vice President dies.
-But, if both the President and Vice-president are incapable of leading, the Senate President will step in temporarily.
+The 1999 Constitution permits the Senate President to take over if the Vice President is incapacitated or deceased.
+If, for some reason, both the President and Vice-president are incapable of leading, the Senate President will step in temporarily.

-The Senate has 109 members, 108 members are elected for four-year terms in 36 three-seat constituencies, which correspond to the country’s 36 states.
+The Senate has 109 members, of whom 108 are elected for four-year terms in 36 three-seat constituencies, which correspond to the country’s 36 states.
 One member is selected in the single-seat constituency of the federal capital.

 Speaker of the House of Representatives